-Sites within the southern portions of the district, particularly at the corner of Addison Road and Morris Avenue, would be an appropriate site for a boutique hotel to support the nearby Addison Conference Centre and offer complementary services and meeting spaces.
-Other non-residential uses that support the immediate area may also be appropriate here, and within the noise contours if residential uses are not preferred, but should maintain a walkable urban form that addresses the street and complements the residential uses to the north and east.
+Sites within the southern portions of the district, particularly at the corner of Addison Road and Morris Avenue, would be an appropriate site for a boutique hotel as a vehicle to promote the nearby Addison Conference Centre, with supportive services and meeting spaces.
+While it is not recommended that the Town directly invest in the development of a hotel site, the Town may consider exploring other investments that would mutually benefit the Conference Centre and the private development of a boutique hotel.
+Other non-residential uses that support the immediate area may also be appropriate here and within the noise contours if residential uses are not preferred.
+Appropriate uses may include office, municipal facilities, or a parking garage to support the adjacent development.
+Assisted living or similar senior living communities can also be a suitable use within the airport noise contours given that effective noise mitigation measures are incorporated into the project design.
+Land uses, such as a self-storage facility, that do not support the goal of extending the character of the Addison Circle, are not appropriate.
+Uses should maintain a walkable urban form that addresses the street and complements the residential uses to the north and east.